ymath-io/ymath.io/content/courses/exponents/exponents-basic/properties/index.md

 ---

 You might remember that when you learned about multiplication, you learned about some properties like the Associative Property, Commutative Property, and the Distributive Property.
+Now, we'll be looking at some properties of exponents.

 ## Product of Powers
 Let's start with a simple question.
 What is